 The mission of the Phlebotomy Program is to graduate competent and ethical phlebotomists with the knowledge and the skills for career entry in the laboratory profession.
 It is also the department’s mission to support the MXC mission by offering quality phlebotomy courses designed to prepare students to demonstrate the skills and behaviors compatible with those of professional phlebotomists.

-To be accepted to the program the student must have either taken English 100 or above and past with a C grade or take the college entrance exam and score above PCI in English (98- 100) and Reading (99 - 125).
+To be accepted to the program the student must have either taken English 100 or above and pass with a C grade or take the college entrance exam and score above in English (98- 100) and Reading (99 - 125).

 Phlebotomy - Certification